 - AFFHO Congress 2015 Weekly edited by Pauleen Cass

-- Check out the latest tweets via GeniAus #AFFHO summary
+- Check out the latest tweets via GeniAus #AFFHO summary (No longer available)

 - Follow the Official Congress Bloggers: Pauleen Cass, Shauna Hicks & Jill Ball.
 Watch out for interviews with the speakers or check back on previous posts for earlier interviews.